 Construction work is some of the most dangerous in Florida, and hundreds of construction site accidents happen each and every year.
 In addition to working with dangerous or hazardous equipment and tools, construction workers often have to spend long hours in the hot Florida sun, may have to work at unsafe heights, and may regularly be exposed to dangerous machinery or tools.
 One thing that most construction accidents have in common is that they are largely preventable if the appropriate safety precautions had been taken in the first place.
 Most construction accidents are due to the negligence of another.

-If you have suffered an injury in a construction accident due to the negligence of another, a construction accident lawyer can help.
+If you have suffered an injury in a construction accident due to the negligence of another, our Fort Lauderdale construction accident lawyers can help.
 When a construction accident was preventable, your lawyer will conduct a thorough investigation into the cause of your accident and will determine who was negligent and how the accident could have been avoided.
 Your lawyer will diligently examine the case to identify each and every party that should be held liable to you for the injuries that you have suffered and will aggressively fight for you so that you can get the maximum possible recovery in light of your specific circumstances.

 Common Examples of Construction Accidents

 The types of accidents that can happen on a construction site are virtually endless.
 Regardless of whether or not a worker wears the appropriate protective equipment, for example, a hard hat, steel-toed boots, and protective eye and ear equipment, or uses a harness, construction site workers are involved in accidents all the time.
 Some of the most common examples of construction accidents include:

 - Accidents that produce crush or pinch injuries, such as a worker getting a limb or digit stuck inside a piece of dangerous equipment.